 - Regarding "files" in the "basic" UNIX operating system, how many of the following statements is/are correct?

 - 1 Every device can be mapped to a file

 - The UNIX file system uses a hierarchical structure and directory is also a file in (2) UNIX

 - 3 The UNIX file system runs in the kernel space

 - The UNIX file system needs to maintain the information regarding the content type of files (e.g. image, text, C program)

 - A. 0

 - B. 1

 - C. 2

 - D. 3

+- E. 4

-open/close
+Applications with Direct I/O open/close